conanjm/twolffpiggott.github.io/_posts/2017-04-08-CS231n-Backpropagation-Convolutional-Neural-Network.md

 - $dw$, the derivative of the loss with respect to the weights in the convolutional layer
 - $db$, the derivatives of the loss with respect to the biases in the convolutional layer

 Remember how the convolution operation works.
 For the first observation and first filter, the first entry $y_{11}$ in the output array is obtained by taking the 3D dot product of the weights with the first window in the zero padded input tensor.
-In Python, this corresponds to
+In basic Python, this corresponds to
 {% highlight python %}
 output[0, 0, 0, 0] = np.sum(X[0, :, :3, :3] * W[0, :, :, :]) + b[0]
 {% endhighlight %}